 Comorbid and psychosocial factors, such as pain, nausea, depression, and poor sleep also contribute greatly to CRF.2 Depression often clusters with CRF which is also related to inflammatory markers such as TNF and interleukins.13-17

-While none of these co morbidities, such as elevated BMI, uncontrolled diabetes mellitus, congestive heart failure, infection, anemia, hypothyroidism, inactivity, and lymphedema, have been shown to be etiological or to be contributing to the patho-physiology of CRF they should be evaluated and treated when possible, due to their influence on cardiovascular endurance.
+While none of these co morbidities, such as elevated BMI, uncontrolled diabetes mellitus, congestive heart failure, obstructive sleep apnea, infection, anemia, hypothyroidism, inactivity, and lymphedema, have been shown to be etiological or to be contributing to the patho-physiology of CRF they should be evaluated and treated, when possible, due to their influence on cardiovascular endurance.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)